-- 2.1 A school mobile is normally supplied to group leaders on school trips or outside activities for use in the smooth running of the trip or in the event of an emergency. - 2.2 The mobile will, at all times, be kept secure by the group leader or a reliable nominated adult. - 2.3 Students should not use a school phone unless supervised for a specific task. - 2.4 The emergency school phone number can be given to students and parents for emergency contact purposes. - 2.5 If staff elect to store contact numbers for their trip on the school mobile for emergency purposes, the member of staff should delete those numbers once the trip has been completed. - 2.6 Confidentiality of the information stored on the mobile phone is secured by the group leader keeping the mobile safe and not accessible to unauthorised users. - 2.7 Most school mobiles do not have internet access. - 2.8 School mobile phones carried by SLT, the Site Team or IT Technical Team staff should also adhere to the guidance aforesaid.
+- 2.1 A school mobile may be supplied to group leaders on school trips or outside activities for use in the smooth running of the trip or in the event of an emergency. - 2.2 The mobile will, at all times, be kept secure by the group leader or a reliable nominated adult. - 2.3 Students should not use a school phone unless supervised for a specific task. - 2.4 The emergency school phone number can be given to students and parents for emergency contact purposes. - 2.5 If staff elect to store contact numbers for their trip on the school mobile for emergency purposes, the member of staff should delete those numbers once the trip has been completed. - 2.6 Confidentiality of the information stored on the mobile phone is secured by the group leader keeping the mobile safe and not accessible to unauthorised users. - 2.7 School mobile phones provided to staff for any other purpose should adhere to this guidance.